AllKind/iptables-bash_completion/README.md

 Typing --[TAB] will show only the long form of the available options.

-Type [TAB] to complete on anything available at the current context.
+Type [TAB] to complete on anything available at the current context, i.e interface-, host-, port-, set-names, etc,.

 Available targets (includes builtin and user-defined chains) and matches are selected by table.
 The default table is 'filter'.